nosa16/verbal-abuse-detection-model/README.md

 # verbal-abuse-detection-model
-it uses the support vector machines(svm) to detect verbal abuse in a system
+it uses the support vector machines(svm) algorithm to detect verbal abuse in a system